Industry Analysis & Industry Trends

 The Textile Product Wholesaling industry purchases, sells and redistributes textile products to retailers, manufacturers and other organisations throughout the country.
 These products mainly include bed linen, blankets, doonas, pillows, towelling, curtains, blinds, rope and string.
 Textile product wholesalers provide the link between textile manufacturers (domestic and foreign) and retailers and other organisations that use or sell textile products.

-The industry has stagnated over the past few years with declining profit margins, increased demand for discounted products from retailers and shrinking local textile and clothing manufacturing industries... purchase to read more
+The industry has stagnated over the past five years, with declining profit margins, increased pressure for discounted products from retailers and shrinking local textile and clothing manufacturing industries... purchase to read more

 Industry Report - Industry Investment Chapter